Aez35/miRScore/README.md

 In addition to criteria outlined in Axtell and Meyers (2018), miRScore uses a read floor of 10 reads within a single library when evaluation all miRNAs, but no longer requires replication.
 This means that at least 10 combined miR/miR* reads must be detected in a single library in order for a miRNA to 'Pass'.
 At least one miR and miR* must still be detected within a library.
 For example, 9 miR reads and 2 miR* reads in a library will meet this criteria, while 10 miR reads and 0 miR* reads will not.

 ### **Flags**
-Flags are reported to help the user determine what criteria a miRNA locus did not meet.
+Flags are reported to help the user determine what criteria a MIRNA locus did not meet.
 Most flags reported lead to a hard fail (i.e. 'Precision less than 75%', 'Less than 10 reads').
-Two flags ('23/24 nt' and 'Precursor > 300 nt') do not cause a miRNA locus to fail, and instead are reported to indicate to the user that the miRNA or the miRNA precursor have longer lengths and should be evaluted carefully.
+Two flags ('23/24 nt' and 'Precursor > 300 nt') do not cause a MIRNA locus to fail, and instead are reported to indicate to the user that the miRNA or the miRNA precursor have longer lengths and should be evaluted carefully.

 #### List of potential flags
 * `hairpin structure invalid` - The miRNA hairpin secondary structure does not allow for the indexing of the miR duplex.
 This may be due to a large bulge or the miRNA is found too close to the start of the hairpin, not allowing for a 2nt 3' overhang of the miR*.